 Routes All metro stations stock leaflets, in English, clearly mapping the zones.

 Penalties If you exit a station with insufficient credit, you will have to pay the equivalent of a day pass (Dhs14).
-Inspectors regularly check cards have been swiped and will issue an on-the-spot Dhs200 fine for ticket evasion.
+Inspectors regularly check that cards have been swiped and will issue an on-the-spot Dhs200 fine for ticket evasion.
 Men should also be careful not to inadvertently step into the women-only section, for which there is a Dhs100 on-the-spot fine.
 Note that eating, drinking or chewing gum is not allowed on the metro and may also incur fines.

 Dubai is a taxi-centric city, and you're likely to find yourself in need of a cab at some point.
 Government-licensed vehicles are cream-coloured and operated by Dubai Taxi Corporation.
 They are metered, air-conditioned, relatively inexpensive and the fastest and most comfortable way to get around, except during rush-hour traffic.
 Taxis can be hailed in the street, picked up at taxi ranks or booked by phone.
 You'll also see private taxis with different-coloured roofs (eg Arabia Taxi has a green roof).
 These are licensed and fine to use.

 Dubai's public transport authority RTA has introduced a free Smart Taxi App from which you can book the nearest taxi based on your location.
-It's available on Google Play and Apple App Store.
+It's available on Google Play and the Apple App Store.

 Flagfall for street taxis is Dhs8 between 6am and 10pm and Dhs9 between 10pm and 6am.